givingjar/blog.givingjar.org/_drafts/progress-report-1.md

 ## Footnotes

-[^1]: As it is used here, "sensitive" means information that could be used in malicious ways against Giving Jar or its employees.
-For example: social security numbers, usernames/passwords, etc.
+[^1]: "Sensitive" information is anything that could be used in malicious ways against Giving Jar or its employees (social security numbers, usernames/passwords, etc.).